PlaidCloud/website/content/en/docs/tasks/debug-application-cluster/determine-reason-pod-failure.md

 ## Customizing the termination message

-Kubernetes retrieves termination messages from the termination message file specified in the `terminationMessagePath` field of a Container, which has a default value of `/dev/termination-log`.
-By customizing this field, you can tell Kubernetes to use a different file.
-Kubernetes use the contents from the specified file to populate the Container's status message on both success and failure.
+PlaidCloud retrieves termination messages from the termination message file specified in the `terminationMessagePath` field of a Container, which has a default value of `/dev/termination-log`.
+By customizing this field, you can tell PlaidCloud to use a different file.
+PlaidCloud use the contents from the specified file to populate the Container's status message on both success and failure.

 The termination message is intended to be brief final status, such as an assertion failure message.